Now Leaving Sunnydale

-I have probably used themes/ideas which originated in other fiction/fan fiction, I read too much for this not to happen, no offense/infringement is intended by this (I usually don’t know where my ideas come from but I do know better than to claim them as original).
+I have probably used themes/ideas which originated in other fiction/fan fiction, I read too much for this not to happen, no offence/infringement is intended by this (I usually don’t know where my ideas come from but I do know better than to claim them as original).
 If this refers to you, please accept my apologies and admiration - after all imitation is the sincerest form of flattery.

 The only thing I can claim as my own is the specific order of words which follows (mostly forming coherent sentences).Feedback:

 If you spot any errors, or are confused by anything in the story please don’t hesitate to let me know.
-Saying that, while I am keen to receive criticism and aim to improve, this is difficult if the comments are not specific; please give me clear examples of what is wrong so I can rectify the error and do better in future.
+Saying that, while I have no qualms about being corrected and aim to improve, this is difficult if the comments are not specific; please give me clear examples of what is wrong so that I can rectify the error and do better in future.

 I am British, and this is reflected in my phrasing and spelling.
 Please be aware that some ‘errors’ may be due to the distinctions between British and American English.
 I apologise if this causes any confusion.